Timbuk 3

-Timbuk 3 was an American rock band which released six original studio albums between 1986 and 1995.
+Timbuk 3, stylized TIMBUK3, was an American rock band that released six albums between 1986 and 1995.
 They are best known for their Top 20 single "The Future's So Bright, I Gotta Wear Shades".
-The band's music has been featured on more than 20 compilation and soundtrack albums.

 Career

-Timbuk 3 was formed in 1984 in Madison, Wisconsin, by the husband and wife team of Pat MacDonald (acoustic, electric, bass and MIDI guitars, harmonica, vocals, drum programming) and Barbara K. MacDonald (electric guitar, acoustic guitar, mandolin, violin, rhythm programming, vocals).
-They were joined in 1991 by Wally Ingram (drums) and Courtney Audain (bass).
+Timbuk 3 was formed in 1984 in Madison, Wisconsin, by the husband-and-wife team of Pat MacDonald (acoustic, electric, bass and MIDI guitars, harmonica, vocals, drum programming) and Barbara Kooyman (electric guitar, acoustic guitar, mandolin, violin, rhythm programming, vocals).
+After moving to Austin, they signed to I.R.S.
+Records.

+In 1991, Wally Ingram (drums) and Courtney Audain (bass) joined the duo.

 Timbuk 3 briefly appeared in the 1988 movie D.O.A. (starring Dennis Quaid and Meg Ryan, directed by Rocky Morton and Annabel Jankel) as a house band.
 They performed the songs "Too Much Sex, Not Enough Affection" and "Life Is Hard".